CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Experiments

-\myparagraph{Datasets} We use seven datasets for the evaluation, covering 3 distance functions ($\ell_2$, inner-product, and cosine similarity) and different data distributions, with the numbers of dimensions ranging from 100 to 512.
-The datasets are listed in Table \ref{table:datasets}. \datasetname{Sift}~\cite{sift1Mdataset, ann_benchmark} and \datasetname{Glove}~\cite{glove, ann_benchmark} are long-standing benchmark datasets in ANNS corresponding to image and word representation, respectively. \datasetname{MS-SpaceV}~\cite{spacev1bdataset}, \datasetname{HuffPost}~\cite{huffpostdataset}, and \datasetname{RedCaps}~\cite{redcapsdataset} are real-world embedding-based information retrieval datasets with distribution shifts.
-We synthesized the \datasetname{Adversarial} dataset by taking 10,000 uniform random seed samples from a hypercube and including Gaussian clusters of size 100 around the seed samples. \datasetname{Adversarial}, \datasetname{Yandex-tti}, and \datasetname{RedCaps} have out-of-distribution search queries.
-For experiments where only a subset of a dataset was used, the subset is taken contiguously to preserve the distribution shift where applicable.
-An exception is \datasetname{Yandex-tti}, where the full dataset has a real-world distribution shift; however, we use a sampled subset already provided by Yandex, which does not have a distribution shift.
+\myparagraph{Datasets} We evaluate on 10-million and 100-million point segments of three datasets representing real-world large-scale embedding-based information retrieval using two different distance functions ($\ell_2$ and cosine similarity) and different data distributions, with dimensionalities ranging from 100 to 512.
+By default, the results presented in the detailed analysis are on the 10-million point segments.
+The datasets are listed in Table \ref{table:datasets}. \datasetname{MS-Turing}~\cite{bab21} and \datasetname{MS-SpaceV}~\cite{spacev1bdataset} are based on Web-scale general search queries, while \datasetname{RedCaps}~\cite{redcapsdataset, redcapsdataset_original} is based on site-level, more specialized search queries from Reddit. \datasetname{MS-Turing} and \datasetname{RedCaps} have out-of-distribution search queries. \datasetname{MS-SpaceV} and \datasetname{RedCaps} have real-world distribution shifts.

-\myparagraph{Experiment Platform and Concurrency} All experiments are run on a 4-socket machine with a total of 112 Intel Xeon Platinum 8176 2.10 GHz CPUs with 2-way hyper-threading and 1.5TB DRAM.
-Unless otherwise specified, our algorithm and all variations of \sysname{Vamana} among the baselines use 96 hyper-threads during construction, and 56 hyper-threads without intra-query parallelism during query workloads.
+\myparagraph{Experiment Platform and Concurrency} All experiments are run on a machine with four Intel Xeon Platinum 8176 CPUs, with a total of 112 cores with 2-way hyper-threading.
+The machine has a total of 1.5TB DRAM.
+Unless otherwise specified, all systems use 64 hyper-threads throughout the benchmarks.